commandAGI/commandAGI/docs/index.md

 ## Key Features

-- **Unified Computer Control API**: Control any computer with the same code
+- **Unified Computer Control API**: Control any computer with the same code, regardless of platform or location
-- **Multiple Deployment Options**: Run locally or in various cloud environments
+- **Multiple Deployment Options**: Run locally, in containers, or in various cloud environments
-- **Reinforcement Learning Framework**: Train agents to use computers
+- **Reinforcement Learning Framework**: Train and evaluate AI agents to use computers through a standardized gym interface
-- **Modular Architecture**: Easily extend with new components
+- **Modular Architecture**: Easily extend with new computer implementations, provisioners, or agent types
+- **Cross-Platform Support**: Works on Windows, macOS, and Linux
+- **Cloud Integration**: Native support for AWS, Azure, and Google Cloud Platform
+- **Container Support**: Docker and Kubernetes integration for scalable deployments

 ## Installation